-DISEÑO DE CURRICULUM
+DISEÑO DEL PLAN DE ESTUDIOS

 In association with the Awarding Body OCN (NI) guidelines, the curriculum design approach emphasised the importance of having a clear pathway for teachers to enable a coherent and fluid learning process which also allowed learners to choose topics and contents within a qualification structure.